hexadecimalDinosaur/octoprint-cli/README.md

 This tool uses the OctoPrint API to control and view the status of 3D printers connected to OctoPrint servers

 This project is a work in progress.
 Some features may not work as intended or be missing.
 If you have suggestions or find bugs, please report them in [issues](https://github.com/UserBlackBox/octoprint-cli/issues).
+Feel free to fork this repo to fix issues or to implement new features.

 ## Features
 These are the features that have been implemented so far, more functions will be implemented in the future.
 Current progress on features can be found on the [project board](https://github.com/UserBlackBox/octoprint-cli/projects/1).